DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/10-RandomVariables.md

 &nbsp;

-\indent 2.
-Repeat Problem 1,except part d, but with a different random variable, $Y$: the number of coin flips until the *fifth* heads.
+2. Repeat Problem 1,except part d, but with a different random variable, $Y$: the number of coin flips until the *fifth* heads.

 &nbsp;

 \pagebreak

-\indent 3.
-Suppose you are a data analyst for a large international airport.
+3. Suppose you are a data analyst for a large international airport.
 Your boss, the head of the airport, is dismayed that this airport has received negative attention in the press for inefficiencies and sluggishness.
 In a staff meeting, your boss gives you a week to build a report addressing the "timeliness" at the airport.
 Your boss is in a big hurry and gives you no further information or guidance on this task.

 Prior to building the report, you will need to conduct some analysis.
 To aid you in this, create a list of at least three random variables that will help you address timeliness at the airport.
 For each of your random variables,